DomVans/KmeansKmedoids/README.md

 2. Open the folder in any code editor

-3. In the terminal on the code editor, install dependencies using: npm install
+3. In the terminal of the code editor, install dependencies using: npm install

 4. Run the app: